Jeanne Loring: Personal life

 Loring lives in Del Mar, California (2024) and is married to her lifelong partner and fellow scientist David L. Barker, former Chief Scientific Officer of the genomics biotechnology company Illumina, Inc (ILMN), founder of Singular Genomics (OMIC), and chair of the BOD of BioNano Genomics (BNGO).
-Dr. Barker received the Director Lifetime Achievement Award in 2022 from the Corporate Directors Forum.
-Loring and Barker enjoy traveling and often travel to wherever in the world has the best viewing of total solar eclipses, including Libya, Zambia, Aruba, Easter Island, Bolivia, Russia, Turkey, Indonesia, the US, Australia, and Mexico.
+Loring and Barker enjoy traveling and often travel to wherever in the world has the best viewing of total solar eclipses.
+They've seen solar eclipses in 13 countries, including Libya, Zambia, Aruba, Easter Island, Bolivia, Russia, Turkey, Indonesia, the US, Australia, Mexico, Greenland.
 Loring has experienced 20 eclipses.
 Sixteen were total, in which the moon completely eclipsed the sun for up to 5 minutes, and 4 were annular, in which the moon covered all but the edges of the sun.
-She has logged a total time in the darkness of the totally eclipsed sun of more than 45 minutes.
+She has logged a total time in the darkness of the totally eclipsed sun of more than 49 minutes; the total time during eclipses is 2 days, 2 hours.